BrianNathanWhite/BrianNathanWhite.github.io/_pages/research.md

 2. *Forecasting Spatial Extremes Using Climatic Covariates*
 3. *Vecchia Approximation for Spatial Extremes*

+## Statistical Consulting ##

+In addition to my dissertation work, I provide study design advice, grant development services and statistical analysis for medical researchers across the WFSM and Atrium Health medical system.

+## Spatial Epidemiology ##

+I work with Dave Kline & Staci Hepler to develop and implement high-dimensional Bayesian hierarchical models of the opioid epidemic in co-operation with public health officials and medical experts.

 ## OpenLong Project ##

-In addition to my dissertation work, I develop **OpenLong**, an open-source R package that harmonizes commonly used longitudinal data sets on aging.
-OpenLong facilitates machine learning benchmark studies, prediction modeling, and meta-analyses, enabling researchers to perform more efficient and accurate analyses.
+I work with Jaime Speiser & Byron Yaeger to develop **OpenLong** an open-source R package that harmonizes commonly used longitudinal data sets on aging. **OpenLong** facilitates machine learning benchmark studies, prediction modeling, and meta-analyses, enabling researchers to perform more efficient and accurate analyses.

 ## Publications ##